Florida Museum of Natural History: Mangrove Boardwalk Gallery

-Visitors walk onto a wooden boardwalk into a full-scale re-creation of a southwest Florida mangrove forest and sea grass estuary.
-The boardwalk passes through mangrove trees, mudflats, and simulated water.
-Insect, bird, and water sounds combine with slow changes in lighting to capture the feeling of the environment.
-A huge 360-degree mural painting extends the view to distant barrier islands, bird rookeries, an upland area, and the heart of mangrove forests.
+Visitors walk onto a wooden boardwalk into a full-scale re-creation of a southwest Florida mangrove forest and seagrass estuary.
+The boardwalk passes through mangrove trees, mudflats, and simulated water, featuring insect, bird, and water sounds and slow changes in lighting.
+A huge, 360-degree mural painting extends the view to distant barrier islands, bird rookeries, an upland area, and the heart of mangrove forests.
 Interpretive panels introduce the critical stories of the rich estuarine environment.

 Natural Habitats Center

-This gallery features exhibits about the environments of South Florida.
+This gallery features exhibits about the environments of South Florida and estuary ecosystems.

 Underwater Walk-through

 The giant estuary in the Southwest Florida Hall.

-This gallery features a 12-times life-size underwater scene to explore the tiny organisms that sustain the estuary.
-Large sculptures of plants, fish, and invertebrates surround the walkway, and shimmering underwater light adds a sense of reality to the scene.
+This gallery features a 12-times life-size underwater scene to explore the tiny organisms that sustain the estuary, brought to life by large sculptures of plants, fish, and invertebrates that surround the walkway.

 Fishing Heritage Gallery

-The Fishing Heritage Gallery tells the story of 6,000 years of fishing.
 This artifact-rich gallery highlights 6,000 years of fishing along Florida's Gulf coast.
 Displays focus on the fishing industry of the Calusa, their predecessors, and traditions that carried into the 20th century.
-It explores the significance of maritime adaptation as a basis for social and political complexity.
-Included are topics such as fish, nets, native and post-contact fishing techniques, watercraft, and waterworks.
-Visitors will learn about the remarkable engineering endeavors of the Calusa, who constructed large canals across southwest Florida; and the long-lived net-fishing tradition.
+It explores the significance of maritime adaptation as a basis for social and political complexity through topics such as fish, nets, native and post-contact fishing techniques, watercraft, and waterworks.
+This includes the remarkable engineering endeavors of the Calusa, who constructed large canals across southwest Florida, and their long-lived net-fishing tradition.
 Interactive multimedia stations illustrate topics such as net making and cordage manufacture, and a miniature diorama of a fishing village captures the essence of Calusa fishing.
 Artifacts include 1,000-year-old palm-fiber fishing nets, Calusa net-making tools, a wide range of shell tools, and an ancient wooden canoe paddle.

 Calusa Mound and Village

-The dominant feature of this gallery is a large picture window and view of an outdoor mound.
-Sculptures of a Calusa family stand on the mound next to a palm-thatched house, suggesting that the visitor is looking outside and into the past.
+The dominant feature of this gallery is a large picture window and view of an outdoor mound, where sculptures of a Calusa family stand on the mound next to a palm-thatched house.
 Inside, interpretive panels discuss mounds and Calusa town plans.
 Next to the window, an interactive model shows a cutaway view of a mound and explains archaeologists' methods of interpreting the past.